The below rates were approved by the Board of Directors during a Special Board Meeting held December 19, 2018 to become effective January 1, 2019.

-All bills are calculated on a two-month basis.
-The minimum bimonthly charge is due on all services if water is used or not.
-All other water in excess of their minimum is then charged at $1.10 per 100 cubic feet except for Zone “0” which is charged at $1.25 per 100 cubic feet.
+All bills are calculated on a monthly basis.
+The minimum monthly charge is due on all services if water is used or not.
+All other water in excess of their minimum is then charged at $1.10 per 100 cubic feet except for Zone “0” which is charged at $1.31 per 100 cubic feet.

 All water charges being billed to the customer have already been used by the customer.
 Actual meter reads are used for billing purposes.